SunRail: Positive train control technology

 Positive train control (PTC) is a federal government mandated technology which improves railroad safety by maintaining separation between trains and enforcing speed limits.
 Wabtec, a Wilmerding, Pennsylvania, company, was awarded a $62 million contract to design, install, test, and implement the safety technology on SunRail.
 Installation was completed during 2019, and PTC was initiated on the entire system on January 13, 2020.
 All trains are currently running with PTC enabled in revenue service demonstration, a form of advanced field testing.
 Interoperability testing has been completed with CSX, which runs freight trains on the corridor, and was scheduled for late July with Amtrak.
-Full implementation is expected by December 2020.
+PTC was fully implemented on December 31, 2020.

 Plans and expansions

-SunRail divided their startup operations into two phases.
+SunRail divided its startup operations into two phases.
 Phase 1 opened on May 1, 2014, between DeBary and Sand Lake Road.
-Due to budgetary constraints, Phase 2 was further divided in two separate segments; the completed "Phase 2 South" (the extension from Sand Lake Road to Poinciana) and uncompleted "Phase 2 North".
+Due to budgetary constraints, Phase 2 was divided into two separate segments.
+Phase 2 South opened on July 30, 2018, between Sand Lake Road and Poinciana.
+Phase 2 North opened between DeBary and DeLand on August 12, 2024.